 If you are only running an AVM (typically typing in an address) and are not “signing off,” you are not subject to USPAP, and are simply performing a clerical function.
 If you are asked to sign off on AVM values, be sure to read USPAP.

-To read the advisory opinion, go to www.appraisalfoundation.org, click on Appraisal Standards Board, then click on USPAP.
+To read more, go to www.appraisalfoundation.org, click on Appraisal Standards Board, then click on USPAP.

 Opportunities for appraisers